A family enjoying their time inside their house.

 Get Ready For Your Appraisal

 Your new lender usually requires a home appraisal when you refinance.
 Just like when you went through the home buying process, a refinance appraisal tells the lender they’re not loaning you more than the value of your home.
-However, if you have an FHA, VA or USDA loan, your lender may waive the appraisal so you can move forward with a no-appraisal refinance.
+However, if you have a Federal Housing Administration(FHA), Department of Veterans Affairs (VA) or U.S. Department of Agriculture (USDA) loan, your lender may waive the appraisal so you can move forward with a no-appraisal refinance.

 Ideally, your appraisal will come back for more money than you paid for your home.
 If your assessment comes back low, you may need to adjust the amount you’re asking for in your refinance.